[You can also view the single-page version of this document.]

 For other closed issues (those which aren't "open" and weren't really "fixed"), the issue milestone tends to mean pretty much nothing.
 There's little point in trying to maintain that tracker field when the issue itself is being effectively ignored because it's a duplicate, or because it's an invalid or inaccurate report.

 Care must be taken when transitioning an issue between these states.
 An open issue that's been resolved needs to have its milestone adjusted to reflect the Subversion release which will first reflect that change.
-A resolved issue that gets backported to a previous release stream needs to have its milestone adjusted to point that previous release's version number.
+A resolved issue that gets backported to a previous release stream needs to have its milestone adjusted to point to that previous release's version number.
 Finally, a resolved issue that gets REOPENED needs to have its milestone reevaluated in terms of whether the issue is a release blocker (MINORVERSION.0) or not (MINORVERSION-consider).
 In such situations, it can be helpful to consult the issue's change history to see what milestone was used before the issue was resolved as fixed.

 When an issue is filed, it goes into the special milestone "---", meaning unmilestoned.
 This is a holding area that issues live in until someone gets a chance to look at them and decide what to do.